REspinaNavarro/dana_alarmism_rr/README.md

 - Figure 1: Inter-model Fragmentation
 - Figure 2: Holistic vs Structured Alarmism
-- Figure 3: LLM Consensus vs Refined Dictionary
-- Figure 4: Spatial Configuration of the Refined Dictionary
+- Figure 3: Spatial Configuration of the Refined Dictionary

 ### Procrustes Analysis

-Evaluates the transferability and spatial stability of the Refined Dictionary between the training corpus (n = 200) and the blind validation corpus (n = 949).
+Evaluates the transferability and spatial stability of the Refined Dictionary between the sample corpus (n = 200) and the blind corpus (n = 949).

 **Techniques:**